Skip to Content

 What if a wind turbine blade is damaged?

 Turbine blades—each weighing between 50 and 70 tonnes—may degrade slightly over time, especially when exposed to heavy rain or hail.
-This wear is minor, with annual losses estimated at 30 to 540 grams per blade.
+This wear is minor, with annual losses estimated at 30 to 540 grams per blade5.
 Wind turbine blades’ protective coatings are non-toxic and contain negligible amounts of bisphenol A (BPA), and the blades are specifically designed to have high weather resistance

 Degradation in wind turbines is small in comparison to other sources, such as car and truck tyres, road markings, washing, paint, astroturf and car brakes.